-Dr. Fleager is a fellowship-trained orthopedic surgeon who specializes in the upper extremity, including the hand, wrist, forearm, elbow, upper arm, and shoulder.
+Dr. Kristen Fleager is a fellowship-trained orthopedic surgeon who specializes in the upper extremity, including the hand, wrist, forearm, elbow, upper arm, and shoulder.
 She treats adults, adolescents, and children.

-Dr. Fleager is assisted by Tate Hayes, PA-C.
+She is assisted by Tate Hayes, P.A.-C.